• Skip to primary navigation

 Jacqui

-Known as pasta alla cenere in Italy, this easy gorgonzola pasta with olives is a delicious creamy gourmet dish that has only 3 main ingredients.
+Known as pasta alla cenere in Italy, this easy and creamy gorgonzola pasta with olives is a delicious gourmet dish that has only 3 main ingredients.
 Plus, it takes less than 30 minutes to make!
 Perfect as a weeknight treat and special enough to serve to guests!
 Also delish as a side dish with chicken, pork or beef!

-5 from 22 votes
+4.97 from 61 votes

 Print Recipe Save Recipe Saved!
+Pin Recipe

 Prep Time 10 minutes mins